This is a demo site.Purchase now

 Payments config structure

-The payments config file (app/config/payments.config.ts) defines all your plans and products:
+The payments config file (shared/config/payments.config.ts) defines all your plans and products:

 export interface PaymentsConfig {